 The Heisenberg Uncertainty Principle says that it is not possible to find the current position of an electron and its position an instant later.
 From this, we can say that it is not possible to calculate the position and momentum of an electron with absolute precision.
 So, the orbitals actually show the shape of the region where an electron can be found 95% of the time.

 The Heisenberg uncertainty principle actually said that for any object in the universe, both the exact position and the exact velocity can not be calculated at the same time even in theory.
 But we can easily calculate the position and velocity of a car.
 This is because the uncertainty, in this case, is too small.

 Thus, the uncertainty principle is relevant only for the objects with small sizes like an atom.

-The uncertainty principle uses the momentum and position factor of a particle, where the momentum is equal to the mass multiplied with the velocity.
+The uncertainty principle uses the momentum and position factor of a particle, where the momentum is equal to the mass multiplied by the velocity.
 So, when the uncertainties in momentum and position of a particle are multiplied, it is ≥ h/4pi.
-This formula is also applicable on an unstable atom.
+This formula is also applicable to an unstable atom.

 As there is no certainty of an electron's position, the orbitals are the spaces where the electrons are most likely to be present or are the site of maximum probability of the location of electrons in an atom.

 Each orbital has a different type of 3-dimensional shape.
 The shape of orbitals is determined by the quantum number “l”, and the quantum number “m” determines its orientation.
 But if the orbital is shown by the equations of complex numbers then the quantum number “m” will show the shape or orbital.

 The s-orbitals are of spherical shape as the quantum number l = 0.
 The density of electrons is seen the most near the centre of the atom, and the density reduces as we move away from the nucleus.
 This looks like a solid ball.